Link text boxes in Pages on Mac

 You can link two or more text boxes so that text can flow from one text box to the next.
 For example, if you’re creating a newsletter you could link text boxes and use them to create irregular columns of text, or continue a sidebar onto another page.

-Each series of linked text boxes is called a thread and is identified by the shared color of the circle at the top of each text box.
+Each series of linked text boxes is called a thread and is identified by the shared colour of the circle at the top of each text box.
 Numbers in the circles indicate the order of the text boxes in the thread.
-You can add and remove text boxes from a thread, change their order in the thread, move them to a different thread, and more.
+You can add and remove text boxes from a thread, change their order in the thread, move them to a different thread and more.

 Note: Text boxes that are locked or grouped with other objects can’t be linked.